tagspaces/documentation/docs/search.md

 ### Filter by last modified date

-Here you can specify in which period the files you are searching should have been modified.
+Here you can specify the time period in which the files you're searching for should have been modified.
 This filter supports the following options:

-- **Today** - will show files and folders modified today
+- **Today** - shows files and folders modified today.
-- **Yesterday** - will show results modified yesterday
+- **Yesterday** - shows results modified yesterday.
-- **Past 7 days** - will show results modified in the last 7 days
+- **Past 7 days** - shows results modified in the last 7 days.
-- **Past 30 days** - will shows results modified in the last 30 days
+- **Past 30 days** - shows results modified in the last 30 days.
-- **Past 6 months** - will show files and folders modified in the last 6 months from today
+- **Past 6 months** - shows files and folders modified in the last 6 months.
-- **Past year** - will show files and folders modified in the last 12 months from today
+- **Past year** - shows files and folders modified in the last 12 months.
-- **More than one year** - will show files and folder older than one year
+- **More than one year** - shows files and folders older than one year.

 <CenteredImage
     caption="Options for searching by last modified date"